 The Service Reporting Code of Practice sets out categories of trading operations which authorities should consider disclosing and detailing in a note to the accounts.
-For the financial year ending 31 March 2012, all such activities are included in the total cost of the relevant services and are therefore consolidated into the cost of services in the comprehensive income & expenditure statement.
+For the financial year ending 31 March 2013, all such activities are included in the total cost of the relevant services and are therefore consolidated into the cost of services in the comprehensive income & expenditure statement.
 The amounts include depreciation, impairment and IAS 19 retirement benefit charges attributable to the particular service where applicable.
 In certain instances, the council may subsidise a service in order to achieve specific service objectives.

-Operation Description £000 Industrial units The council let industrial units in a variety of locations.
-Turnover 137 Expenditure 43 Agreed contribution to/(from) general fund: 2011-12 94 2010-11 Cowes ferry Cowes Floating Bridge contains the costs of providing Turnover 20 625 Cowes lefty the ferry link between East and West Cowes.
-Income is generated by charges for vehicles only with an Expenditure 639 estimated 1.5 million passengers carried annually.
-Agreed contribution to/(from) general fund: 2011-12 (14) 2010-11 62 Parking services This service covers the enforcement of all on-street Parking income: waiting restrictions and the management of council controlled off-street parking areas.
-Income is derived from charges levied on users, in particular from ticket 2,814 and permit sales together with penalty charge notices issued for contraventions.
-In accordance with the requirements of the Road Traffic Regulation Act 1984, Permit income 500 requirem as amen Penalty charge notice income 823 as amended by the Traffic Management Act 2004, the parking account surplus is invested in highways and Other sources of income 63 public transport infrastructure and environmental improvements in the local area.
-During 2011-12 such Turnover 4,200 investment included street lighting column Expenditure 1,974 replacement, concessionary fares and subsidised bus services, and traffic management improvements.
-The 2011-12 Parking account surplus 2,226 2010-11 comparative figure includes £0.666 million impairment charges.
-2010-11 surplus 1,698 School buy- backs LEA/LA Central Services purchased by schools.
-Turnover 3,082 Schools are free to choose whether they purchase these services from the authority or from an external Expenditure 2,685 provider.
-Some service contracts, eg School meals, contain a minimum notice to terminate period.
-Charges Agreed contribution to/(from) general fund: are estimated in October and assumptions are made about rate of buy-back.
-Schools decide whether to buy- 2011-12 397 back when they receive their budgets in the following March, hence the potential for a deficit when the buy- back rate does not match that assumed in October.
-2010-11 (144) Bereavement Burial service and maintenance of twelve cemeteries Turnover 940 services and eleven closed churchyards, together with provision Expenditure 964 for a Crematorium service including maintenance of site and buildings.
-Income derived from cremation fees, charges and sales and cemetery burial fees and Agreed contribution to/(from) general fund: charges.
-The 2010-11 expenditure figure included £0.160 million of impairment charges.
-2011-12 (24) 2010-11 71
+Operation Description Industrial units The council let industrial units in a variety of locations.
+Turnover Expenditure 156 59 Agreed contribution to/(from) general fund: 2012-13 97 2011-12 94 Cowes ferry Cowes Floating Bridge contains the costs of providing the ferry link between East and West Cowes.
+Income is Turnover Expenditure 674 564 generated by charges for vehicles only with an estimated 1.5 million passengers carried annually.
+Agreed contribution to/(from) general fund: 2012-13 110 2011-12 (14) Parking services This service covers the enforcement of all on-street waiting restrictions and the management of council Parking income: controlled off-street parking areas.
+Income is derived Ticket machine income 2,692 from charges levied on users, in particular from ticket and permit sales together with penalty charge notices issued for contraventions.
+In accordance with the requirements of the Road Traffic Regulation Act 1984, as amended by the Traffic Management Act 2004, the parking account surplus is invested in highways and public transport infrastructure and environmental improvements in the local area.
+During 2012-13 such investment included street lighting column Permit income 425 Penalty charge notice income 753 Other sources of income 64 Turnover 3,934 Expenditure 1,796 replacement, concessionary fares and subsidised bus services, and traffic management improvements.
+2012-13 Parking account surplus 2,138 2011-12 surplus 2,226 Bereavement Burial service and maintenance of twelve cemeteries Turnover 1,021 services and eleven closed churchyards, together with provision Expenditure 1,041 for a Crematorium service including maintenance of site and buildings.
+Income derived from cremation fees, charges and sales and cemetery burial fees and charges.
+Agreed contribution to/(from) general fund: charges.
+2012-13 (20) 2011-12 (24) Harbours and This includes Ryde Harbour, Ventnor Haven, and Turnover 82 coastal Whitegates Pontoon.
+Further details of income, expenditure, assets and liabilities relating to Ventnor Expenditure 200 Haven are shown within a separate statement of accounts which the council is required to prepare as Agreed contribution to/(from) general fund: the statutory harbour authority.
+2012-13 (118) 2011-12 (110)